What Is EPA Section 608?

 R-22 production and import was fully phased out on January 1, 2020.
 In 2026, R-22 is available only from reclaimed or recycled stocks at rising prices.
 Key implications:

-• Automatic leak rate calculations using both Method 1 and Method 2 formulas.
+- Leak rate calculations run automatically using both Method 1 and Method 2 formulas against the equipment’s full charge on file.

-• Threshold monitoring that flags exceedances immediately against the correct Section 608 threshold.
+- Threshold monitoring flags exceedances immediately against the correct 20% / 15% / 30% Section 608 threshold for the appliance type.

 Key Takeaways